-1. Remove all invasives species from the area.
+1. Install construction fencing across the wetland at the lower end of work in a location laid out in the field by the wetland consultant.
+2. Remove all invasives species from the area.
 In this area the invasive plants should be removed by pulling or excavation if necessary.
-2. Cut up the debris from the large, wind-damaged white pine.
+3. Cut up the debris from the large, wind-damaged white pine.
 The entirety of the debris may be removed from the site.
 Alternatively, the smaller debris, i.e. limbs may be piled to provide wildlife habitat, and the larger sections of the trunk may be dispersed in the wooded area to provide coarse woody debris cover for wildlife.
-3. In order to ensure that the stone-filled trench does not lower the water table in the wetland, while at the same time minimizing additional work in the wetland, at the treeline to the north a four-foot section of the stone shall be removed.
+4. In order to ensure that the stone-filled trench does not lower the water table in the wetland, while at the same time minimizing additional work in the wetland, at the treeline to the north a four-foot section of the stone shall be removed.
 This area should then be filled with compacted soil.
 Some of the fill that needs to be removed should be suitable for this purpose.
-4. Cover the remainder of the stone-filled trench with three inches of loam and seed with New England Wetland Plant's New England Wetmix, or approved equal.
-5. Already this growing season the areas to the rear of the stone-filled trench have become almost completely vegetated with herbaceous wetland vegetation, despite the thin layer of fill in that area.
-Accordingly, it is recommended that no extensive work be done in this area.
-The only recommendation is to cultivate any remaining bare patches to alleviate any surface compaction, and to then seed those areas with New England Wetland Plant's New England Wetmix, or approved equal.
+5. Cover the remainder of the stone-filled trench with three inches of loam and seed with New England Wetland Plant's New England Wetmix, or approved equal.
+6. Already this growing season the areas to the rear of the stone-filled trench have become almost completely vegetated with herbaceous wetland vegetation, despite the thin layer of fill in that area.
+Any areas, however, with poor plant establishment shall be demarcated by the wetland consultant.
+Those areas shall then be treated as follows: a. place 1" of weed-free compost on the surface; b. rototill; c. seed with New England Wetland Plant's New England Wetmix; and d. mulch with saltmarsh hay or seed-free straw.

-6. The establishment of wetland vegetation on the house side of the stone-filled trench has not been significant.
+7. The establishment of wetland vegetation on the house side of the stone-filled trench has not been significant.
 Accordingly, the emplaced fill in this area shall be removed using a small excavator and/or by hand.
 The fill should be removed down to the natural soil surface that was covered.
+The wetland consultant shall review the removal depth before seeding.
 The area is to then be seeded with New England Wetland Plant's New England Wetmix, or approved equal.
-7. Any areas of fill, in the buffer zone between the house and the wetland, should be removed, and the area surfaced with two to three inches of loam and seeded with a shade-tolerant lawn seed mix.
-8. Plant a row of shrubs along the wetland line between Flags 2 and 4, to provide for a visual demarcation of the edge of wetlands.
+8. Any areas of fill, in the buffer zone between the house and the wetland, should be removed, and the area surfaced with two to three inches of loam and seeded with a native wildflower/conservation mix.
+Any of the following available from New England Wetland Plants is recommended; Conservation/Wildlife Mix, Warm Season Grass Mix, New England Wildflower Mix or New England Showy Wildflower Mix.
+This area should be mowed once per year, and if desired a path through the area for access around the house may be mowed regularly.
+9. Plant a row of shrubs along the wetland line between Flags 2 and 4, to provide for a visual demarcation of the edge of wetlands.
 The line of shrubs shall consist of 20 shrubs with a minimum height of 24 inches at the time of planting.
 The shrub plantings shall consist of a mix of Winterberry, Highbush Blueberry and Arrow-wood.
-9. Landscape, with native species, any other altered, historically landscaped areas within 50 feet of the wetlands.
+10. Landscape, with native species, any other altered, historically landscaped areas within 50 feet of the wetlands.
+It is recommended that the sloped area immediately south of the deck be planted with herbaceous seedlings of native species such as Common Milkweed, Butterfly Milkweed, False Indigo, Purple Coneflower, Bee Balm and Black-eyed Susan.